WhiteflagProtocol/whiteflag-api/docs/md/installation.md

 Using the `npm start` command in the deployment directory will start the Whiteflag API service.

-Creating a global link to the package will allow to start the Whiteflag API from the command line with a single command `wfapi`.
+Creating a global link to the package will allow starting the Whiteflag API from the command line with a single command `wfapi`.
 Create the link with:

 ```shell